MhmoudGit/MhmoudGit/README.md

 ## About
 - 👋 Hi, I’m Mahmoud
-- 👀 I’m a web developer interested in Data Science
+- 👀 I’m a web developer interested in Data Science and AI
 - 📫 How to reach me mahmoud.a.a.y18@gmail.com

 <div>